 Dr Hyejin Ku, University College London

-Professor Robert Allen, New York University Abu Dhabi, United Arab Emirates
+Professor Robert Allen FBA, New York University Abu Dhabi, United Arab Emirates

 Professor David Autor, Massachusetts Institute of Technology, USA